ScorpioLea/AiCE/README.md

 <img width="1433" alt="image" src="https://github.com/user-attachments/assets/abd98244-7e87-4ada-87e5-6e9d74387930" />
 The repository is an official implementation of **Harnessing structural and evolutionary constraints to enhance protein evolution using inverse folding models**.

 AiCE is an approach that optimizes protein function by incorporating structural and evolutionary constraints into the process of AI-assisted mutation nomination.
 It is compatible with widely used protein inverse folding models such as [ProteinMPNN](https://github.com/dauparas/ProteinMPNN), [LigandMPNN](https://github.com/dauparas/LigandMPNN), [ESM-IF1](https://github.com/facebookresearch/esm/tree/main/examples/inverse_folding), [SaProt](https://github.com/westlake-repl/SaProt), and others.
-A demo for nominating high-fitness mutations using AiCE-ProteinMPNN is provided in this repository.
+A demo for nominating high-fitness (HF) mutations using AiCE-ProteinMPNN is provided in this repository.

 <details open><summary><b>Table of contents</b></summary>